AlwaysUp Frequently Asked Questions

 (toll free in the USA) or +1 510 343-3565.
 Please provide us with an alternate email address if you have one,

-and a phone number where you can be reached.
+and a phone number where we can reach you.

 My free 30-day trial has expired.
 Can I have more time to test AlwaysUp?